Abr-Miranda/hello/README.md

+#Distinctiveness and Complexity

 Distinctiveness: My project is different from other projects because it consists of a web page for technological questions and answers.
 Each user registered on the website will be able to ask questions assigned to different technological categories.
 They can also answer questions from other users, and the users who view these responses can assign a score to them.
 This cumulative score will be used to highlight questions, which will feature a continuous and eye-catching animation that will make the question stand out from the rest.

 The questions are ordered from least viewed to most viewed, so that questions that have been published for a long time appear on the first pages that most users see, increasing the probability of them being answered.
 When a user clicks on a question, a view is added to the question and they will be redirected to the expanded view of the question, where the description appears and where users can provide an answer.

 There are 3 types of questions: unresolved questions, resolved questions, and highlighted questions.
 Resolved questions will appear with the color tone `#C9C9D0` (white), unresolved questions with the color tone `#4C8891` (green), and highlighted questions will have a continuous color change starting with the tone `#735492` (purple).

 The owner of the question can mark their question as resolved when it contains at least one answer.
-Once the question has been marked as resolved, it will change to the tone `#4C8891` (applies to highlighted questions as well) and will be closed to further answers but can still be viewed.
+Once the question has been marked as resolved, it will change to the tone green `#4C8891` (applies to highlighted questions as well) and will be closed to further answers but can still be viewed.
 The owner of the question will also have the option to delete the question, however, once the question has been marked as resolved, it cannot be deleted.
 When the question is deleted, it will disappear from any place that could display it.

 Each user can only respond once to each question from other users, and each user can only rate each response from other users once on a scale of 1 to 5.
 The cumulative score given by users to each response from other users will appear alongside the response.
 If a user has responded to 5 questions and received a cumulative score of 15 for each of their 5 responses, this user will have a user score of 75 points.
 These accumulated points can be spent when the user asks a highlighted question.
 Each highlighted question has a cost of 20 points, so when a user has a quantity equal to or greater than 20 points, an option will be enabled for the user to choose whether they want their question to be highlighted or not.
 If the user chooses to highlight the question, 20 points will be deducted from their account.